mtmahone/326_Team_Project/README.md

   * The homepage displays the user's stock information.
   (https://github.com/mtmahone/326_Team_Project/blob/master/views/layouts/main.handlebars)
  3. user_profile -> contributed by: Christopher Afonso
-  * Displays the user's username and profile image.
+  * Displays the user's username and profile image, as well as allowing them to add a watchlist item.
   (https://github.com/mtmahone/326_Team_Project/blob/master/views/user_profile.handlebars)
  4. login -> contributed by: Matthew Mahoney
    * The login view is where users can either register for an account or sign in to our application.